Award Categories and Criteria

-Christian Dahmen Memorial Award for HR Innovation in association with On-Brand Partners
+Christian Dahmen Memorial Award for HR Innovation and Technology in association with On-Brand Partners

 The Christian Dahmen Memorial Award recognises applicants who have introduced a new product, service, HR practice or technology not previously seen in New Zealand or who have taken an existing approach or used an existing product or service in a novel or unique way.
 The award also recognises initiatives or strategies which support/create a culture that stimulates and harnesses innovation.